Jasdero/JasderoPassePlatBundle/Resources/doc/index.rst

  - The templates were built using `Materialize`_

 Don't forget to put the scripts in your ``base.html.twig`` as it is extended by the bundle.
-Since the bundle uses `FOSUserBundle`_ you also need to configure your app accordingly.

 Configuration
 -------------